facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 True
 ```

-Inverse patterns are allowed as well.
+Exclusion patterns are allowed as well.

 ```pycon3
 >>> from wcmatch import fnmatch